 Most people are familiar with knitting a scarf from one end to the other, casting on a small number of stitches and working many, many rows.
 But it's also possible to knit a scarf sideways, casting on a large number of stitches and working just a few rows to get your scarf done.

 - One size 13 US circular needle with the longest cable you have

-11 stitches and 24 rows per 4 inches (2.75 stitches and 6 rows per inch) in Garter Stitch.
+11 stitches and 24 rows per 4 inches (2.75 stitches and 6 rows per inch) in garter stitch.
 Gauge is not critical.

 Finished size is 4.5 inches wide and 7 feet long without the fringe.

-Knitting the Scarf:
+Knitting the Scarf

 Leaving a tail about 10 inches long, cast on 200 stitches using the wrap cast on, or another method of your choice that doesn't require a long tail.
 Cut the yarn at the end of the cast on, leaving a tail of about 10 inches.

 Continue in this manner, changing yarn each row and leaving tails at each end, until width measures 4.5 inches or width of your choice.

 Bind off in another color, again leaving tails.